 In many cases, the consequence of inappropriate behavior will be a conduct detention.
 When detentions are issued, the parent is required to sign the form and students are to return it the following day.
 This guarantees parents are notified and students are never detained without parental knowledge.
 In the event a student fails to return the signed detention form, the length of time stated on the original detention will double.
-If negative behavior is extreme the student may go straight to inschool suspension.
+If negative behavior is extreme the student may go straight to in-school suspension.
 A conference with teachers, principal, parents, and student will be held.

-Academic detentions are issued to students for irresponsibility regarding such matters as nonsubmission of homework, lack of class materials, or inattention to due dates for assignments.
-For Grades 4-5: Three missing assignments in any one subject may result in an after-school academic detention.
+Academic detentions are issued to students for irresponsibility regarding such matters as non-submission of homework, lack of class materials, inattention to due dates for assignments or using unapproved resources i.e. cell phones, calculators, or computers.

-For Grades 6-8: Three missing assignments in any one subject will result in an after-school academic detention.
+For Grades 1-3: A missing assignment in any one subject (per trimester) will result in the student missing one of their two recesses and a vice will be given.
+Three missing assignments (per trimester) in any one subject will result in an after-school academic detention.

+For Grades 4-8: Three missing assignments (per trimester) in any one subject may result in an after-school academic detention.